ajsnow/Forthwith/README.md

 ```
 Let's break down this example:

 We want our `fib` word to take a number `n`, and to return the nth number from the Fibonacci sequence.
 So we enter `fib` with, say, `10` on the stack.
 We push the first two Fibonacci numbers, `0` & `1`, for later use.
 We're going to implement the iterative algorithm, so we need to setup a loop from 0 to our n (10), so we `rot` which moves our `10` from the 3rd position on the stack to the top yielding `0 1 10` and push `0`, this gives us `0 1 10 0`.
-Then `?do` takes the difference of the two numbers on the top of the stack and executes the words between it and `loop` that many times.
+Then `?do` takes the difference of the two numbers on the top of the stack and executes the words between it and `loop`'s that many times.
 Thus, `0 1` are left on the stack while we execute the loop body 10 times.

 `over` takes the 2nd to top item and copies it to the top, making our stack `0 1 0`, `+` makes it `0 1` and `swap` makes it `1 0`.